cmantoux/cmantoux.github.io/_pages/cv.md

 ---
 layout: archive
-title: "Short CV"
+title: "About me"
-permalink: /cv/
+permalink: /about/
 author_profile: true
 redirect_from:
   - /resume